airalab/robonomics-smarthome/raspberry_setup.md

 ```
 You can now reach your installation via the web interface on `http://localhost:8123`.
 Create user and finish setup, then stop Home Assistant with `Ctrl+C`.

-After installation from `scripts` folder import `send_datalog.py` script which will send received data to Robonomics, `control.py` which allows home assistant to receive commands from datalog, and file `config.config`, containing mnemonic seed:
+After this installation process has been completed, from the`scripts` folder import `send_datalog.py` script which will send received data to Robonomics, `control.py` which allows home assistant to receive commands from datalog, and file `config.config`, containing mnemonic seed:

 ```bash
 cd /srv/homeassistant/